jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 it _currently exists_, is the central point of centralized control for this government.
 There are even those who insist that this is the one correct view.
-This author's honest opinion is that forcing one's view onto such controversies is a bit like insisting on solutions to the eventual overpopulation of our martian colonies.
+This author's honest opinion is that forcing one's view onto such controversies is a bit like insisting one's solution to the eventual overpopulation of Martian colonies.
 Much as one figures that it will eventually require a solution, it is so far removed that one cannot but think this is a proxy fight over something else.
 The Baha'i Faith has much to say about government, but it is a misreading